konchokdolma/lazy_scripts/README.md

 ### open_eclipse.py

-Example of the script when we want to automate java project creation in eclipse.
+In case you are too lazy every time create new java project in eclipse.